hwdsl2/setup-ipsec-vpn/docs/clients.md

 route add YOUR_VPN_SERVER_IP gw X.X.X.X
 ```

-If your VPN client is a remote server, you must also exclude your Local PC's public IP from the new default route, to prevent your SSH session from being disconnected (replace with your actual public IP <a href="https://encrypted.google.com/search?q=my+ip" target="_blank">from here</a>):
+If your VPN client is a remote server, you must also exclude your Local PC's public IP from the new default route, to prevent your SSH session from being disconnected (replace with <a href="https://encrypted.google.com/search?q=my+ip" target="_blank">actual value</a>):

 ```bash
 route add YOUR_LOCAL_PC_PUBLIC_IP gw X.X.X.X